Balaji-R-2007/Balaji-R-2007/README.md

 Mail me:balaji648balaji@gmail.com

 ## 😄 Fun Facts
+- By the way i use Arch linux.
 - I enjoy solving coding challenges and participating in hackathons.
-- In my free time, I experiment with new technologies and explore emerging trends in AI and web development.
+- In my free time, I experiment with new technologies and explore emerging trends.

 ---